 - Most known for: Silver Bullet, Lucas

-Sadly, as his acting career took off, Haim’s personal life spiraled out of control.
+As his acting career took off, Corey Haim’s personal life spiraled out of control.
 As noted in Corey Feldman’s memoir Coreyography, both actors used hard drugs at a young age.
 Feldman also claimed they were both sexually abused as children by people in the movie industry, and that this trauma likely fueled Haim’s self-destructive behavior.
-As Haim’s popularity waned in the early ’90s, his drug addictions became more serious, despite many attempts to get clean in rehab.
+When Haim’s popularity waned in the early ’90s, his drug addiction became more serious despite many attempts to get clean in rehab.

 On March 10, 2010, an unresponsive Haim was found by his mother in their shared apartment.
 At the hospital, doctors pronounced the 38-year-old dead.
 According to Access Hollywood, the coroner determined that pulmonary congestion — not a drug overdose — caused his death.
-However, many believe Haim’s years of drug abuse indirectly contributed to his death by taking a toll on his overall health.
+However, many believe Haim’s years of drug abuse may have indirectly contributed by taking a toll on his overall health.